 Changes to your offering could affect normal sales volumes prior to or during a promotional spend measurement period.

 The results of marketing and sales campaigns aren’t always directly trackable or quantifiable.
-For example, when you run an event to generate incremental sales, some buyers might be influenced by it but not take action until after the measurement period is over.
+For instance, when you run an event to generate incremental sales, some buyers might be influenced by it but not take action until after the measurement period is over.

 What to watch: Rather than clicking on a trackable digital ad or directly sharing a promotional video, some prospects may view your ad, then visit and purchase from your website later, or initiate a sale by telling their buying manager about your video contents in person.
+These types of behavior can affect your click-through rate and conversion rate metrics.

-What to watch: A new competitor mightgo after your target audience with an irresistible introductory offer, while an existing competitor could coincidentally run an enormously successful sales campaign during the same period as your targeted marketing activity.
+What to watch: A new competitor might go after your target audience with an irresistible introductory offer, while an existing competitor could coincidentally run an enormously successful sales campaign during the same period as your targeted marketing activity.

 Many sudden or subtle external influences can cause positive or negative, short-term or long-term changes in company sales and supplies.